Visit our Business Solutions website >>

 120 reviews

 alaTest has collected and analyzed 120 reviews of Sony Vaio A617M.
 The average rating for this product is 4.0/5, compared to an average rating of 4.0/5 for other products in the same category for all reviews.
 People really like the usability and screen.
 The durability and portability are also appreciated.
-Some have doubts about the touchpad and connectivity, while opinions about the price and performance are different.
+There are some critical comments about the touchpad and connectivity, and there are some mixed comments about the price and performance.

 design, portability, durability, screen, usability